-The data driven approach strongly relies on the quality and completeness of the input data.
-The resulting building models have a good data fit, but a high complexity (high number of faces).
-Defects in the input data may lead to problems in the building model, such as holes and non-2-manifoldness.
-Examples of the data driven approach are methods that triangulate directly the input point cloud (see Figure 4a).
+are likely to cause problems in the building model, such as holes and non-2-manifoldness.
+Examples of the data driven approach are methods that triangulate directly the input point cloud (see Figure 1.4).

-The model driven approach, on the other hand, rely on strong modelling assumptions about the building shape.
+The model driven approach, on the other hand, relies on strong modelling assumptions about the building shape.
 This typically results in models with a low complexity, but a poorer fit with the input points when compared to a purely data driven approach.
 Because the model driven approach does not rely so heavily on the quality of the input, defects in the input point cloud are less likely to lead to problems in the building model.
-Examples of the model driven approach are methods that fit a pre-defined roof shapes such as a simple gable roof to a point cloud (see Figure 4a).
+Examples of the model driven approach are methods that fit pre-defined roof shapes such as a simple gable roof to a point cloud (see Figure 1.4).
 Such a method will only work for buildings for which a pre-defined roof shape is available.
 Yet, if this the case it can already work reliably for a very sparse point cloud.